 - Maximum of 16 inches in length (tip to handle)

 - Minimum weight of 8oz

-- Knives which allow air to pass through the handle are not permitted
+- Knives that allow air to pass through the handle are not permitted

 - Spears are not permitted.
-A spear is often defined as over 13” with a point which makes up for less than 1/3 of the overall length
+A spear is often defined as over 13″ with a point that makes up for less than 1/3 of the overall length

-It may seem counter intuitive, but longer knives actually give you better control – especially when aiming for faraway targets.
+It may seem counterintuitive, but longer knives give you better control – especially when aiming for faraway targets.

-That’s why competitions usually require knives to be at least 12 inches for rotational throwing and 10 inches for no-spin.
+That’s why competitions usually require knives at least 12 inches for rotational throwing and 10 inches for no-spin.

 As one knife thrower said of short throwing knives:

 “I wish I had listened to a couple of folks who warned me against light and short knives when I started.
 I could have saved some dollars and lots of time by starting out with heavy knives 10″ or longer.
 They are just much easier to control and throw and they stick in more easily so you are picking less up off the ground.”

 - When thrown rotationally (spin), they are easier to control because they turn slower.
 The longer the knife, the further the throwing distance is for each rotation.